Long-distance running: Cross country running

 The history of the sport is linked with the game of paper chase, or hare and hounds, where a group of runners would cover long distances to chase a leading runner, who left a trail of paper to follow.
 The Crick Run in England in 1838 was the first recorded instance of an organised cross-country competition.
-The sport gained popularity in British, then American schools in the 19th century and culminated in the creation of the first International Cross Country Championships in 1903.
-The annual IAAF World Cross Country Championships was inaugurated in 1973 and this remains the highest level of competition for the sport.
-A number of continental cross country competitions are held, with championships taking place in Africa, Asia, Europe, Oceania, North America and South America.
+The sport gained popularity in British and then American schools in the 19th century and culminated in the creation of the first International Cross Country Championships in 1903.
+The annual World Athletics Cross Country Championships was inaugurated in 1973, and this remains the highest level of competition for the sport.
+Several continental cross country competitions are held, with championships taking place in Africa, Asia, Europe, Oceania, North America and South America.

 The sport has retained its status at the scholastic level, particularly in the United Kingdom and the United States.
-At the professional level, the foremost competitions come under the banner of the IAAF Cross Country Permit Meetings.

-While cross country competitions are no longer held at the Olympics, having featured in the athletics programme from 1912 to 1924, it has been present as one of the events within the modern pentathlon competition since the 1912 Summer Olympics.

-Fell running, trail running, and mountain running can all be considered variations on the traditional cross country which incorporate significant uphill and/or downhill sections as an additional challenge to the course.
+At the professional level, the foremost competitions come under the banner of the World Athletics Cross Country Tour.
+While cross-country competitions are no longer held at the Olympics, having featured in the athletics programme from 1912 to 1924, it has been present as one of the events within the modern pentathlon competition since the 1912 Summer Olympics.
+Fell running, trail running, and mountain running can all be considered variations on the traditional cross country, which incorporate significant uphill and/or downhill sections as an additional challenge to the course.